Skip to main content

 ScenarioYour StakeDetails

-Joined but did NOT submit (grace expired)ForfeitedGoes to answer_bonus_pool → distributed to good answerers.
+Joined but did not submit (grace expired)ForfeitedStake goes to answer_bonus_pool to be distributed to good answerers.

-Submitted, good_ratio < 0.5ForfeitedGoes to answer_bonus_pool → distributed to good answerers.
+Submitted, good_ratio < 0.5ForfeitedGoes to answer_bonus_pool to be distributed to good answerers.

-You’re the only answererReturned + rewardReward = 70% of submit_stake.
+You’re the only answererReturned + rewardReward is 70% of submit_stake.
 No judging phase.

 3. Judge Stake